- Italian couture

 Several years on from its introduction, the GranTurismo remains one of the most stunning, curvaceous vehicles on the market.
 Its success is measured in the sweep of its suggestive hips, its come-hither-look front end, and its gloriously decadent interior.
 Trimmed in your choice of paint, wheels, metals, leathers, and wood, the GranTurismo is a connoisseur's car.
 Even the convertible model is alluring, with beautiful haunches highlighting its rear deck instead of looking clumsy like on some other coupes turned convertible.

 Inside the 2016 Maserati GranTurismo, the atmosphere is pure luxury, but despite the premium materials and old-world-meets-new-age design, the cabin is also very useful.
 With four real, usable adult-sized seats, the GranTurismo is a rarity in the high-performance, high-style luxury coupe world.
 That said, these cars are usually driven alone or with one passenger, but it is nice to have the extra seats when the party expands.

 Features and technology are as advanced as you'd hope, too: navigation, Bluetooth, and a Bose audio system are all standard.
 Cosmetic options and upgrades edge into haute couture status, with custom-stitched seats, multi-colored leathers, and exotic wood trims all available for your personal styling touch.
 Trident-embroidered headrests?
 You can order those, too.

 The GranTurismo lineup has been relatively unchanged for several years.
 For 2014, Maserati added Centennial Editions of the MC coupe and convertible, with special design additions meant to celebrate the brand's 100 years, including a unique interior and additional trim.
-They are offered again for 2015 and the model receives no modifications for the current model year.
+There are no significant changes for the 2016 model year.